37 Apple iPhone Facts You Didn't Know—Until Now

 11. Blue vs. Green Text Bubbles

-In iMessage, blue bubbles mean you're texting another iPhone user, while green bubbles indicate Android or another service.
+In iMessage, blue bubbles mean you're texting another iPhone user, while green bubbles indicate that you're messaging with someone using the Google Android operating system or another service.

 12. Not the First Smartphone